TRAVELING HEALTHFULLY

 Auto and train travel are usually best, though, of course, they are not appropriate if you must cross water or travel very long distances.
 Bus travel is quite safe as well, though it is slower and one has less flexibility than in autos or in trains.

+Travel statistics.
 Statistics appear to prove that air travel is safer than auto travel.
 However, I believe this is not really true, and here is why.
-Accident statistics for auto travel include accidents involving drivers who are drunk, stoned, upset, overtired and inexperienced (such as teenagers who are texting their friends and listening to loud music while driving).
-If one subtracts all of the above categories of accidents, assuming you are a safe driver, your chances of having an accident are much lower.
+Accident statistics for auto travel include all the accidents involving:

-Air travel is not only more dangerous than auto travel in terms of accidents.
-Other hazards include x-ray exposure at the airports.
+- X-ray exposure at the airports.
 The x-ray machines are becoming more and more powerful each year, it seems.
 High altitude travel also exposes one to even more radiation.
 No radiation is good.

-Also, electromagnetic pollution on aircraft today is quite intense due to the use of more and more radar, radios, spinning turbine engines, and more.
-Many aircraft are also heavily sprayed with pesticides, especially on international flights.
+- Yin effect of flying.
+We find that people who travel often by air become yin in Chinese medical terminology.
+This is not due to the radiation from the x-ray machines or from radiation due to high altitude travel.
 It is due to changing your location, and is directly in proportion to how often one travels by air, or even by car, bus or train.
 Flying several times a year is not a problem.
 However, more air travel, especially a few times per month, such as that done by flight attendants and pilots, is not healthful.
-I have also seen this syndrome in truck drivers, for example, who drive a lot, although it is not as bad as that seen with some pilots, and especially with airline hostesses.
+I have also seen this syndrome in truck drivers, for example, who drive a lot, although it is not as bad as that seen with some pilots, and especially with flight attendants.

 Recreational vehicles.
 This is an excellent way to travel overland.
 It advantages include:

 Many types of vehicles can be purchased or rented, and many types of facilities exist to make life easier for this type of traveler.
-The disadvantages are it is slow compared to air travel, and may be more costly for a single person.
-Too much driving is also not healthful for one person.

 EATING WHEN TRAVELING